mattmakai/fullstackpython.com/source/content/pages/04-web-development/13-websockets.markdown

 category: page
 slug: websockets
 sort-order: 0413
+meta: WebSockets are a protocol for full-duplex web communications.
+Learn about WebSockets on Full Stack Python.
 choice1url: /wsgi-servers.html
 choice1icon: fa-play fa-inverse
 choice1text: How do I execute Python since the web server doesn't do that?